StackTips

 An Inner class is a class that is nested within another class.
 An Inner class has access rights to the class which is nesting it and it can access all variables and methods defined in the outer class.

-A sub-class is a class that inherits from another class called a super class.
-Sub-class can access all public and protected methods and fields of its super class.
+A sub-class is a class that inherits from another class called a superclass.
+Sub-class can access all public and protected methods and fields of its superclass.

-In Java, access specifiers are the keywords used before a class name that defines the access scope.
+Access specifiers are the keywords used before a class name that defines the access scope.
 The types of access specifiers for classes are:

-• Protected: Method, Field can be accessed from the same class to which they belong or from the sub-classes, and from the class of the same package, but not from outside.
+• Protected: Method, Field can be accessed from the same class to which they belong or from the sub-classes, and the class of the same package, but not from outside.

 • Default: Method, Field, and class can be accessed only from the same package and not from outside of its native package.